viperleed/viperleed/doc/content/files/input/expbeams.rst

 .. warning::
-    Gaps in the experimental beam set (i.e. a beam reappearing at higher energies) are not currently neither supported in the spot tracker nor in tleedm.
+    Gaps in the experimental beam set (i.e. a beam reappearing at higher energies) are currently not supported – neither supported in the spot tracker nor in tleedm.
     We recommend using only the longest continuous part of any beam.

 **TODO** figure out how to (if at all) to include this pdf in Latex.